eduardo-davalos/lwc-superbadge-tips/README.md

 -We are also making an iteration for every review, so we can see each review created -For each review we are going to show a picture from the creator, and its data, an also the review, and the star component

+## Challege 13 boatDetailTabs

+-We are going to create the boat details container, were we are going to add all the details and reviews -Start making the component available to use on lightning pages -Then copy the given code on the trailhead and create the component -Import all the necesary labels, and start adding them to the html -Initialize the variables create the imports
+-Get data for the wired variable, using uiRecordApi and using the boat event to recieve the selected id -Build a tabset on the html
+-Create the details lightning card, with name icon details and button -Extend navigation mixin to the class, and link the button to the deetail page -Add the lightning-record-view-form to see extra fields -Relate the reviews components to the other tabs.